 - Social and Emotional Needs/Affective Guidance

-All goals for Advanced Learning Plans will address at least one of the above goal areas.
-Schools will support goal achievement by offering programming options and services targeted for gifted learner needs.
+Schools support goals by offering programming options and services targeted for gifted learner needs.

-- By September 15 - All parents of identified gifted learners should receive communciation regarding the ALP process at the specific school site.
-This communciation will describe the timeline for writing and implementing ALPs.
+- By September 15 - Parents should receive communication about the ALP process, the timeline for writing and implementing ALPs at the school.

 - By Winter Break - All parents of identified gifted learners will receive a final copy of the ALP.